Drevon-Shaw/active-directory-lab-part-1-/README.md

 ### 🔧 Step 1: Rename the Server

 We’ll start by renaming the default computer name to `DC01`.
+In this instance the default computer is the Windows 2022 server.

 1. Click **Start** and search for `View your PC name`
 2. Click **Rename this PC**